decentralized-identity/credential-manifest/spec/spec.md

 ### Credential Issuance Discovery

-As an Issuer, I want to provide a list of credentials I offer, for wallets and other entities to find and digest.
+As an Issuer, I want to publish a list of credentials I offer, for wallets and other entities to find and digest.

 ### Credential Requirement Discovery